29. September 2020

 Sabine Scholz, who has been a STEM ambassador for many years, was able to congratulate the schools on their award via a live video link.
 In her role as ambassador, she strengthens the cooperation with the nationwide network MINT Zukunft schaffen and makes supra-regional ideas and formats usable for local work.

 Robert Viertel contributed two show experiments via YouTube (see below) and highlighted the target group of the student generation "Z" in four 13-minute sessions in the break-out rooms of the online event: "This generation born after 2000 is used to thinking big about the world.
 Young people do not close their eyes to current problems and challenges.
-Fridays for Future is one of the many forms of expression of this generation."
+Fridays for Future is one of many forms of expression of this generation."

 With "Studieren probieren", the HSZG has a broad repertoire for pupils, including the MINT Trail.
 This STEM trail, which consists of individual stations, links different disciplines and encourages students to try things out and do it themselves.
 Individual stations can also be offered in schools.
-For schools further away, Viertel recommended combining school trips with an experiment day at the university: "My colleague Christiane Matthieu and I have a few tips up our sleeves for this."
+For schools further away, Viertel recommended combining school trips with an experiment day at the university: "My colleague Christiane Matthieu and I have a few tips up our sleeves."

 Links